cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 ## USB Portmap

 I created an injector kext using `hackintool` which you can use to save some time.
 One port had to be disabled in order to get down to the 15 port limit.
 You could just as easily set a USB 3.0 port to USB 2.0 to get to 15 ports if you prefer. `USBMap.command` and `USBToolbox` are other ways to create injector kexts and/or SSDTs for your USB mapping.
+If you run a TB3 controller with an LG Ultrafine it really won't matter since you'll have a USB 3.1 type-A port on the PCIe adapter plus two type-C ports on the back of the display (on their own controller).

 If you'd like to create your own port mapping follow these steps: